chingyu-lin/digit-recognition-oil-consumption/README.md

 # Optimizer Digit Recognition Project

-It project is part of the course Eleven consulting supercase - MSc Data Science for Business - HEC Paris and Ecole Polytechnique
+This project is part of the course Eleven consulting supercase - MSc Data Science for Business - HEC Paris and Ecole Polytechnique

 # Team members and contribution